Northern New England Dental Loan Repayment Program

 - Can I participate in the program and later receive loan forgiveness?
 Yes.
 This is a loan repayment program and not a loan forgiveness program.
 You will need to review your specific situation with any potential loan forgiveness programs.

 - How do I apply?
-You can find the 2023 application and submission materials posted on this page when available.
+The application and submission material requirements will be posted on this page on September 18, 2023.

 - Does the program have specific application cycles or are applications submitted on a rolling basis?
-At this time there are no specific application cycles, albeit the expectation is most applicants will apply in the late fall/early winter of each year and the slots are limited.
+There will be two application cycles each year: Winter/Spring and Fall.

 - How are application decisions made?
 There is a program Steering Committee comprised of members from Maine, New Hampshire, and Vermont that review applications and make determinations.